kyleboas/tacticsjournal.com/_posts/2024/08/2024-08-01-liverpool-training-exercise-to-replicate-slots-build-up.md

     <figcaption>Figure 1.1 - Start of the drill with the attackers in red and the defenders in green.
 The ball is played out to the center-backs.</figcaption>
 </figure>

 The drill starts like this with two center-backs, two midfielders, and two forwards on the attacking side (red), with one player marking the center-backs, two players marking the midfielders, and one player marking the forwards in defense (green).
+This is used to practice playing out from the goalkeeper to the wings or through in on goal.

 The ball gets played out by the goalkeeper, and then the center-backs pass back and forth.
 The goalkeeper doesn't get involved after the initial pass.